 “I just felt kind of stuck, like I was traveling without a compass,” she admits.

 The two were part of a group of global leaders enrolled in the Holistic Leadership Series offered by IU Executive Education and Consulus, a global innovation consultant group.
-They’re teaming up again to host the 2022 Holistic Leadership Series beginning November 17.
+They’re teaming up again to host the upcoming Holistic Leadership Series beginning October 19, 2023.

 The program is based on Consulus’ HERO holistic leadership model: